School of Biological Sciences

 M.L.
 Chye, the Wilson and Amelia Wong Professor in Plant Biotechnology at HKU, completed her PhD on a Commonwealth Scholarship at the University of Melbourne and received postdoctoral training in Plant Molecular Biology at the Rockefeller University (New York) and the Institute of Molecular and Cell Biology (Singapore).
 She joined the University of Hong Kong in 1993 was promoted to Professor in 2005.

 She has been awarded an Edward Clarence Dyason Universitas 21 Fellowship (2004/05), an Outstanding University Researcher Award (2006/07), a Croucher Senior Research Fellowship (2007/08), and an Eileen Mary Harris Scholarship (2013).
-She serves on the editorial boards of Plant Molecular Biology (Springer), Planta (Springer), Frontiers in Plant Metabolism & Chemodiversity, Frontiers in Plant Cell Biology, and Frontiers in Plant Physiology, was Chair of the 4th Asian Symposium on Plant Lipids (2011) and Chair of the 12th International Symposium on Biocatalysis and Agricultural Biotechnology (2016).
+She serves on the editorial boards of Plant Molecular Biology (Springer), Planta (Springer), and Frontiers in Plant Metabolism & Chemodiversity.
+She was Chair of the 4th Asian Symposium on Plant Lipids (2011) and Chair of the 12th International Symposium on Biocatalysis and Agricultural Biotechnology (2016).

 Laboratory of Plant Molecular Biology

 The main focus of the Chye Lab is to understand the function and mechanism of action of stress-induced plant proteins, particularly plant acyl-CoA-binding proteins (ACBPs).
 We intend to use them to generate transformed plants that can better tolerate abiotic and biotic stresses since these stresses account for ~40 % loss in crop productivity.
 Ultimately, investigations on plant ACBPs, and others, will be applied to agriculture and phytoremediation.